 - A help centre that actually does what it promises… to help!
 Also, great customer service, should you require any additional information.

 - You don’t have to wait until you reach some payment threshold, you can be paid from any minimum amount – whether you choose to be paid straight into Paypal, or your bank account.

-- If you really want to make a lot of sales on Redbubble, you can’t just sit back and wait for the money to roll in.
-You will need to do some promotion and marketing.
+- If you really want to make a lot of sales on Redbubble, you will either need hundreds/thousands of designs….
+Or, you will need to do some promotion.

 - Browsing through the products on offer, some of the prices certainly seem on the high side.
 Although, that is common with sites of this type.
 Also, people are often willing to pay more for something that they consider to be unique, or original.

 - If you’re used to some of the other print on demand sites, you may have to up your game here.
 There are some excellent designs, so yours will need to stand out and stack up against them.

 Some Redbubble Alternatives.

 I still feel like a relative newbie when it comes to print on demand myself and still have lots to discover and figure out.

 However, below is a large handful other Print on demand services and platforms that you may want to look into.

 - Merch By Amazon,(if you haven’t heard of this yet, it’s been a massive even in the POD world.
 However, it’s now much harder to be accepted, (so I hear) and the competition is getting pretty fierce.